Terraform for AI Agents (3): A Reusable VPC and Security Baseline

 Before code, the picture:

 Why three zones?
 Because Aliyun reserves the right to do a zone-level maintenance on any given Sunday, and a single-zone deployment means your agents are offline for the whole window.
-Cross-zone traffic inside a VPC is free; the only cost of three zones is the operational complexity of subnet math.
+Cross-zone traffic inside a VPC is free; the only cost of three zones is the operational complexity of subnet math, which Terraform absorbs for you.

 Why public + private?
-The agent runtime should live in private subnets so a misconfigured security group can’t accidentally expose it on 0.0.0.0/0.
-Public subnets hold the ALB (load balancer) and the NAT gateway — things that must reach the internet.
-The agent reaches the internet via NAT, not directly.
+The agent runtime should live in private vSwitches so a misconfigured security group can’t accidentally expose it on 0.0.0.0/0.
+Public vSwitches hold the ALB and the NAT Gateway — things that must reach the internet.
+The agent reaches the internet via NAT, never directly.

 The CIDR layout I use: